Calculating The Correct Water Supply Line Size For Your Home Has 3 Major Factors

 Paul R. Balkan is the President of Balkan Sewer And Water Main Service.
 He is an expert in the field of house sewer and water service line work.
 Here are some of his insights concerning water pressure and sizing issues.

 One psi (pound per square inch) will raise water vertically 2.31 feet.
-If the pressure in the City water main is 40 psi the water will raise a maximum of 92.4 feet vertically above the City water main.
+If the pressure in the City water main is 40 psi the water will rise a maximum of 92.4 feet vertically above the City water main.
 It is important to realize that this is not affected by the size of the pipes.

-The size of the pipes becomes important when water is being used in the building.
-The larger the diameter of the supply pipes the less of a pressure drop will occur as more and more plumbing fixture are used at the same time.
 One way of looking at it is to imagine the size of the supply pipe as being like a valve.
-If you were to connect a garden hose to a fire hydrant and barely open the hydrant valve, the equivalent to having a small supply pipe, the water coming out of the hose might go 30’.
+If you were to connect a garden hose to a fire hydrant and barely open the hydrant valve, the equivalent of having a small supply pipe, the water coming out of the hose might go 30’.

 On the other hand, without adjusting the valve, disconnect the garden hose and connect a fire hose instead.
 This is similar to having a lot of plumbing fixtures attached to an undersized water supply.
 The water might then only go 1-2’.
 Opening the valve all the way, equivalent to a large supply pipe, and the pressure of the water coming out of the hose could knock somebody over.
-Nothing changed in the City water main supplying the hydrant, just the size of the passageway that the water had to go through.
-Naturally this is a thought exercise, and fire hydrants should not be tampered with!

 Get A Free Quote